gabrielcedran/coding-puzzle/README.md

         return new DefaultDamage(this.character, this.monster, this.random, this.output);
     }
 ```
 4. In this context you have available the character, the monster and the Action chose by the user.
 You can implement your own rules to calculate damages and behaviors.
-If you want to enable new Actions, see the section "(Creating new Actions)[https://github.com/gabrielcedran/coding-puzzle#creating-new-actions]", but be aware to not break any legacy engines.
+If you want to enable new Actions, see the section (Creating new Actions)[https://github.com/gabrielcedran/coding-puzzle#creating-new-actions], but be aware to not break any legacy engines.

 ##### Creating new Text Colors:
 Add a new entrance to the enum "TextColors".
 The first parameter should be the [color](http://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html#16-colors), the second parameter should be a number that represents this color and the third the description.